hakonmh/featherstore/docs/_build/html/_sources/Benchmarks.rst.txt

 from Pandas.

-We will benchmark using the first dataset again, comparing reading and writing the dataset as a Pandas DataFrame, a Polars DataFrame, and a PyArrow Table using FeatherStore.
+We will benchmark using the first dataset again, comparing reading and writing the dataset as Pandas DataFrame, Polars DataFrame, and PyArrow Table using FeatherStore.

 **Write table benchmark (Table size: 10 000 000, 100):**